 We did not have any means to transfer the layout to the copper clad board as such.
 So we took a print out of the silk screen layer and pasted it over the non copper side of the board.
 Then we drilled all the holes into the clad board.
 Once this was done, we took a printout of the bottom layer and started connecting the dots with a marker pen according to the layout image.

 Once all the dots were connected, we started to thicken the lines and also covered the pads.
 All this was done manually and we proceeded to the etching process.
-The endeavor took us the whole day and I’m happy to inform that the board still works (to-date) like a charm.
+The endeavor took us a whole day and I’m happy to inform that the board still works (to-date) like a charm.

-Toner Transfer Method – Underlying Theory
+Toner Transfer Method -An Underlying Theory

 Originally this method was to be used with photo paper.
 They did not become very popular due to two reasons.
 First the paper is very costly (compared to the kind of paper used for this tutorial).
 Next the plastic coat that they have over them seemed to bond very tightly with the copper and hence making it difficult to remove the paper after the toner has fully been transferred to the clad board.